bernardpeh/practical-symfony-3/manuscript/Chapter_16.md

 # Chapter 16: Improving Performance and Troubleshooting

-If your site uses a lot of javascript and css, another good optimisation strategy is to merge the css and js into one file.
+If your site uses a lot of javascript and css, another good optimisation strategy is to merge the css and js into just one file each.
 That way, its one http request rather multiple, improving the loading time.
 There are also tools to find out where bottlenecks are and fix them.

 ## Install APC and Blackfire